 My research and facilitation focusses on utilizing the food, medicine, and kinship of writing and literature as ways for people to self-define and authenticate their relationships.
 I do this work with individuals one-on-one, in workshops, in academic settings, and as a tool for community and organizational development.

 ZELDA LOCKHART is a registered expressive arts consultant and educator (REACE) credentialed by the International Expressive Arts Therapy Association.
 She holds a PhD in Expressive Art Therapies, an MA in Literature, and a certificate in writing, directing and editing from the New York Film Academy.
-Her latest book, The Soul of the Full-Length Manuscript takes readers on the emotional, psychological and spiritual journey of utilizing personal stories to transform their lives while completing a work of fiction, memoir or poetry.
+Her latest books include Diamond Doris: The True Story of the World’s Most Notorious Jewel Thief(by Doris Payne with Zelda Lockhart), and The Soul of the Full-Length Manuscript which takes readers on the emotional, psychological and spiritual journey of utilizing personal stories to transform their lives while completing a work of fiction, memoir or poetry.
 Lockhart is author of novels Fifth Born, a Barnes & Noble Discovery selection and a Zora Neale Hurston/Richard Wright Award finalist, Cold Running Creek a Black Caucus of the American Library Association Honor Fiction Awardee, and Fifth Born II: The Hundredth Turtle, 2011 Lambda Literary Award finalist.
 Her fiction, poetry, and essays appear in several anthologies as well as in periodicals like Chautauqua, Obsidian II, and USAToday.com.

 The way the workshops are taught and the way we write together builds community, and so the feedback and input of the participants shape the teaching and the Studio itself.
 Participants' energy as feedback and volunteerism is a big part of Her Story Garden Studios' magic.